Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 Command (? for help): r Recovery/transformation command (? for help): g MBR command (? for help): p ** NOTE: Partition numbers do NOT indicate final primary/logical status, ** unlike in most MBR partitioning tools! ** Extended partitions are not displayed, but will be generated as required.
 Disk size is 3981312 sectors (1.9 GiB) MBR disk identifier: 0x00000000 MBR partitions: Can Be Can Be Number Boot Start Sector End Sector Status Logical Primary Code 1 2048 411647 primary Y 0x07 2 411648 1026047 primary Y 0xAF 3 1026056 1026255 primary Y Y 0x07 4 1026256 1435855 omitted 0x07 5 1435856 2050255 omitted Y 0x8E 6 2050264 2459863 logical Y 0xA5 7 2459872 3074271 logical Y 0x07 8 3074272 3981262 omitted 0xBF MBR command (? for help):

-Additional commands at this prompt are identical to those provided by the FixParts program, so you should consult that page for detailed instructions—but skip down to the "Checking Your Partitions" section, since the preceding sections don't apply to GPT fdisk's MBR conversion.
+Additional commands at this prompt are identical to those provided by the FixParts program, so you should consult that page for detailed instructions — but skip down to the "Checking Your Partitions" section, since the preceding sections don't apply to GPT fdisk's MBR conversion.
 The most useful commands are likely to be r, l, and o, which convert a partition to primary form, convert a partition to logical form, or omit the partition from the final table, respectively.
-You may also need to use t to change the MBR type code for some partitions, particularly if you're converting Linux filesystem partitions that had been identified using the Microsoft Basic Data GPT type code.
-These partitions will be given 0x07 type codes by default.
+You may also need to use t to change the MBR type code for some partitions, particularly if you're converting FAT partitions.
+These partitions will be given 0x07 type codes by default, but another type code (probably 0x0c) may be more appropriate.
+See this page for what is, to the best of my knowledge, the most complete list of MBR type codes.

 The MBR system itself imposes some limits on conversions.
 The need for at least one free sector before each logical partition has already been mentioned.
 The limit of four primary partitions is another important restriction.
 All the logical partitions are grouped together in a single extended partition, which takes over one of the four primary partition slots, so if any logical partitions are present, you can have only three primary partitions.
 The placement of logical partitions in an extended partition means that the logical partitions must all be contiguous.
 (You may omit partitions from a sequence of logical partitions, though.)